hkust-vgd/sese/README.md

 # Introduction
-This is a short document for `sese`, the annotation tool we developed to annotate the SceneNN dataset.
+This is a short document for `sese`, the annotation tool for the SceneNN dataset.
+To download, please navigate to <https://github.com/scenenn/sese/releases>

 As of October 2016, this tool is released in binary format for 64-bit Windows.
 It is possible to compile the tool under Linux.
 Please contact us for more details if you are interested.